Florent1711/holbertonschool-low_level_programming/preprocessor/README.md

 2-main.c - Write a program that prints the name of the file it was compiled from, followed by a new line.
 	 • You are allowed to use the standard library

+3-function_like_macro.h - Write a function-like macro ABS(x) that computes the absolute value of a number x.